Anna Chennault: Vietnam and the "Chennault Affair"

-On October 23, Diễm cabled Thiệu to say that he was in close contact with Chennault and that: "Many Republican friends have contacted me and encouraged us to stand firm.
+On October 23, Ambassador Diễm cabled President Thiệu to say that he was in close contact with Chennault and that: "Many Republican friends have contacted me and encouraged us to stand firm.
 They were alarmed by press reports to the effect that you have already softened your position."
 In another message, Diễm reported to Thiệu that Chennault wanted him to object to the American offer to cease bombing North Vietnam altogether, saying this would be a deal-breaker at the Paris peace talks.
 Chennault's messages to Thiệu also intimated that Nixon, if elected, would bargain for a better peace deal than would Humphrey, which encouraged Thiệu's sabotage of the peace negotiations.
-According to the notes of Nixon aide H.R.
-Haldeman, his orders were: "Keep Anna Chennault working on SVN [South Vietnam]."
+According to the notes, written during meetings by Nixon aide H.R.
+Haldeman's, the orders were: "Keep Anna Chennault working on SVN [South Vietnam]."
 Both the CIA and the FBI had tapped Chennault's phone and were recording her conversations with Diễm, and the NSA was intercepting South Vietnamese diplomatic cables.
-The CIA had also bugged Thiệu's office, and as a result knew that Cheannult's messages were indeed encouraging Thiệu to make unreasonable demands at the Paris peace talks.
+The CIA had also bugged Thiệu's office, and as a result knew that Chennault's messages were indeed encouraging Thiệu to make unreasonable demands at the Paris peace talks.
 Johnson phoned Nixon to tell him that he knew what he was doing and to stay away from Chennault.
 Johnson's call convinced Nixon that the FBI had bugged Nixon's phone, as Johnson seemed very well informed on the details.
 In fact, Chennault was under FBI surveillance.
-One FBI report stated: "Anna Chenault contacted Vietnam Ambassador Bùi Diễm and advised him that she received a message from her boss...which her boss wanted her to give personally to the ambassador.
+One FBI report stated: "Anna Chennault contacted Vietnam Ambassador Bùi Diễm and advised him that she received a message from her boss...which her boss wanted her to give personally to the ambassador.
 She said the message was that, 'Hold on.
 We are gonna win...Please tell your boss to hold on."